smontri-mewo/mytodo/README.md

     > If you have a paid cluster, the url will be a domain name finishing with *.appdomain.cloud.

 Congratulations!
 Your app is up and running in the cluster.

-# Step by step Deployment

-Those two tutorials will show you in details how to deploy this step by step:

-* With IKS (IBM Cloud Kubernetes Service), follow this [tutorial](https://lionelmace.github.io/iks-lab)

-* With ICF (IBM Cloud Foundry), follow this [tutorial](https://github.com/lionelmace/ibmcloud-labs/tree/master/labs/Lab%20Cloud%20Foundry%20-%20Deploy%20TODO%20web%20application)